-The Office for National Statistics (ONS) compiles the suicide data for England and Wales and the UK.

-The Northern Ireland Statistics & Research Agency (NISRA) collects the suicide data for Northern Ireland.

-The Central Statistics Office Ireland compiles the data for the Republic of Ireland.
+- The Office for National Statistics (ONS) compiles the suicide data for England and Wales and the UK. - The Northern Ireland Statistics & Research Agency (NISRA) collects the suicide data for Northern Ireland. - The Central Statistics Office Ireland compiles the data for the Republic of Ireland. - The Organisation for Economic Co-operation and Development compiles data on suicide in member countries.

-When considering suicide data, it is conventional to combine deaths by intentional self-harm with deaths of undetermined intent as it is believed that the overwhelming majority of 'undetermined' deaths are probable suicides.
-This is particularly necessary when comparing data from different countries as differing legal arrangements and social/religious attitudes may lead to different proportions of likely suicides being assigned to these two groups.
+Note that when analysing suicide data different organisations use different conventions and definitions when calculating suicide rates.
+In particular, some analyses do not combine deaths by intentional self-harm with deaths of undetermined intent as is done in the statistics presented on these data pages.
+This distinction is particularly important when comparing data from different countries as differing legal arrangements and social/religious attitudes may lead to different proportions of likely suicides being assigned to these two groups.